10. Execution threads

 } catch (Exception e){

-Console.WriteLine("Exception: {0}", e.Message);
+Console.WriteLine("Exception : {0}", e.Message);

 }

-// display the items
+// we display the articles

-// insert the array into a transaction
+// insert the array in a transaction

-// Display the articles
+// we display the articles

 }

-private static void DisplayItems(IMetier business) {
+private static void AfficheArticles(IMetier metier) {

-// display the items
+// we display the articles

 Console.WriteLine(article);